By Shari Prymak

 Slowly but surely, electrified vehicles are becoming increasingly popular in the new car market.
 Automakers are releasing new hybrid, plug-in hybrid, and full electric vehicles on a continuing basis.
 Although many of these vehicles started off as expensive accessories for environmentally-conscious early adopters, the technology has evolved to the point where purchasing an electrified vehicle can be a financially smart move.

 Hybrids are vehicles that run on both gas and electricity.
 Although they require the same gas station fill-ups and maintenance routines as a gas-only vehicle, hybrids can save you money over the long-haul under certain circumstances.
 Hybrids are designed to maximize fuel savings under high-load, stop-and-go driving conditions, such as city traffic.
 In this type of environment, many hybrids can consume up to 50 percent less fuel than the gas-powered equivalent.
-Low load driving conditions, such as highway driving, however, reduces these savings quite a bit.
-Also, hybrids usually demand a sizable price premium over the equivalent gas model.
+Low load driving conditions, such as highway driving, however, can reduce these savings.
+Hybrids also usually command a price premium over the equivalent gas model, however, the price difference has gone down in recent years.

 Another attractive option in the electrified market is the plug-in hybrid.
 Like a regular hybrid, a plug-in hybrid uses both gas and electricity, only here you have the option to drive on electricity alone for a limited range when the vehicle is charged.
 Many plug-in hybrids have an electric range between 30-70 km, and can be charged in a few hours using a charging station or wall outlet.
 For those who have a short commute, it is conceivable to drive on a daily basis without using any gas at all.
 The other benefit to plug-in hybrids is that some provinces offer government incentives which can dramatically reduce the initial purchase price.
-In Ontario, the incentives on full electric and plug-in hybrid vehicles can be as high as $14,000.
+The federal government is offering a purchase incentive of up to $5,000 which plug-in hybrid models qualify for.

 Electric vehicles take things one step further by eliminating the gas component altogether.
 Depending on the make and model, electric vehicles can have a driving range anywhere between 100-500km.
 Charge times vary from as little as 1 hour using a level 3 quick charger to as long as 40 hours using a 110V wall outlet.
 The average annual charging cost of an electric vehicle is often only a fraction of that of an equivalent gas vehicle.
 Electric vehicles also eliminate the need for many maintenance items, such as oil changes, belts, and spark plugs.